microsoft/code-with-engineering-playbook/docs/documentation/recipes/DocFxQuickStart/docs/getting-started/README.md

 ## Quick Start

 To get you started quickly from scratch, a zip-file is provided which can be used with some common folder, files and settings mentioned in the steps below.
-Copy the content from the [DocFxQuickStart folder](https://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/documentation/recipes/DocFxQuickStart) folder to your own folder.
+Copy the content from the DocFxQuickStart folder **TODO: fix url** ://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/documentation/recipes/DocFxQuickStart) folder to your own folder.

 > **TLDR;**
 >